-Now, when using the Realistic or Ray Trace display styles OR doing a rendering, this image will be mapped to any surface which has been assigned the CPT1 Material.
+Now, when using the Realistic display style OR doing a rendering, this image will be mapped to any surface which has been assigned the CPT1 Material.
 However, right now the carpet tiles will not be the correct size.
 You will adjust this next.